wangd12rpi/FinLoRA/docs/source/fine-tuning/general.rst

         *   **Test Set:** The original ``test`` split.

 4.  **Final Combined Training Set Construction:**
     The processed and augmented **training portions** from FPB, FiQA, TFNS, and NWGI (as described above) were concatenated into a single large dataset and shuffled (seed=42).
-Total size 77,772.
+Total size PENDING.

 5.  **Evaluation Strategy:**
     The fine-tuned Sentiment Analysis model was evaluated separately against each of the **test sets** created for FPB, FiQA, TFNS, and NWGI.